mgold/awesome-data-viz-people/Historical/John_Tukey.md

 **John Tukey** (1915-2000) was a statistician at Bell Labs.
 He pioneered "exploratory data analysis" (the title of his book), invented the box plot, coined the term "bit", and devised the first efficient algorithm for the Fourier transform.
+He helped shift the field of statistics away from hypothesis testing and towards discovery of new trends and information.
 His Prim-9 computer allowed the viewing, rotating, isolation, and masking of multidimensionsal data.

 ## Known for
 * Key figure in 20th century statistics